-Department of Cell and
+Department of Cell Biology and Physiology

-PATRICK BRENNWALD, Interim Chair
+PATRICK BRENNWALD, Interim Co-Chair

 Patrick Brennwald (5) Cell Polarity, Tumor Suppressor, Vesicle Transport, Exocytosis, Rho GTPases